 The kitty ran away.
 I guess he wasn’t supposed to be there either.

 “Turn around and walk back where you were.
 You can’t be here.
 Go in the other door.”

-I went in the door (the one without the cat) and found my way to the visiting room.
+I went through the door (the one without the cat) and found my way to the visiting room.
 Ramiro hadn’t been brought out yet, so I went to the vending machines and bought him some food.
 This took quite a while (lots of snacks and no toonies), and the guard had to help me because I was not allowed to touch any of the food that went to him.

 Finally, they brought Ramiro out.
 He was beaming.
 I must have been beaming too.
 It was so incredible to see him.
 There are no contact visits on Death Row, so I sat in front of the glass with my telephone receiver, waiting for them to take off his handcuffs and lock him in his tiny booth.

 Any of the anxieties I had about meeting him melted away instantly.
 The time went very fast.
 We certainly didn’t run out of things to talk about.
-Saturdays is photograph day, so we had one taken (see above).
+Saturday is photograph day, so we had one taken (see above).
 They don’t really train the officers in flattering photo composition.
 The camera looked like it was purchased in 2003.

 Yesterday I arrived at Polunsky and Ramiro had this piece of artwork ready for me.
 It’s a gift for my son.

 Today was our last visit before I head back to Toronto on Sunday.
 As we approached hour three, we both started to acknowledge how sad we were to say goodbye.
 We couldn’t even say, “See you in November!” with any happiness, because I won’t be coming back in November unless his execution is moving forward.
 I won’t be back until Texas is ready to kill Ramiro.
 It was hard to think about before.
 It’s even harder now.